Feedback-limited Accretion: Variable Luminosity from Growing Planets: Discussion

 \section{Discussion}

 Our simulations showed the diverse effects of feedback from an accreting planet on the CPD and the coorbital region.
-The most relevant results are that Jupiter-like planets can still achieve detectable accretion rates, and that their heating affects the whole gap, not only the CPD region.
-Therefore, the infrared emission associated to this process could be used as a tracer for accreting planets.
+The most relevant results are that Jupiter-like planets can still achieve detectable accretion rates, {present high broadband-variability,} and that their heating affects the whole gap, not only the CPD region.

-In the rest of this section we discuss some consequences of our results, and also the limitations of our model.